What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 How many doctors, nurses and managers are there in the NHS in England?

-In February 2024, there were 140,700 doctors, 377,600 nursing staff (including midwives and health visitors) and 39,800 managers in the NHS out of a total workforce of 1.34 million (all figures are full-time equivalent, excluding general practice staff).
-Between 2011 and 2024, the number of doctors, nurses and managers rose (doctors increased by 45%, nurses by 26% and managers by 18%).
-As of March 2024, NHS vacancy statistics estimate that there are 100,700 vacancies in the NHS (including 8,800 medical professionals and 31,300 nursing staff).
+In January 2025, there were 147,300 doctors, 392,800 nursing staff (including midwives and health visitors) and 199,200 allied health professionals (which includes paramedics, radiographers and therapists) in the NHS out of a total workforce of 1.37 million (all figures are full-time equivalent, excluding general practice staff).
+Between 2010 and 2025, the largest increases have been in the number of doctors, allied health professionals and other support staff.
+Doctors increased by 54%, allied health professionals by 45%, other support staff by 45% and nurses by 31%.
+Whereas the number of managers has only increased by 6% over the same time.
+As of March 2025, NHS vacancy statistics estimate that there are 100,100 vacancies in the NHS (including 7,700 doctors and 25,600 nursing staff).
 This includes vacancies in hospitals and in the community.
 However, these numbers are only estimates, as there is not yet a standardised method for reporting NHS vacancies.

 Find out more in our nutshells on the NHS workforce and staff shortages.